-The family will be allowed to copy any documents related to the hearing at a cost of \$.25 per page.
-The family must request discovery of PHA documents no later than 12:00 p.m. on the business day prior to the hearing.
+The family will be allowed to copy any documents related to the hearing at a cost of \$.25 per pageno cost to the family.
+The family must request discovery of PHA documents no later than

+12:00 p.m. on the business day prior to the hearing.